 - Mnesia provides an introduction to Mnesia. - Getting Started introduces Mnesia with an example database.
-Examples are included how to start an Erlang session, specify a Mnesia database directory, initialize a database schema, start Mnesia, and create tables.
-Initial prototyping of record definitions is also discussed. - Build a Mnesia Database more formally describes the steps introduced in the previous section, namely the Mnesia functions that define a database schema, start Mnesia, and create the required tables. - Transactions and Other Access Contexts describes the transactions properties that make Mnesia into a fault tolerant, real-time distributed database management system.
-This section also describes the concept of locking to ensure consistency in tables, and "dirty operations", or short cuts, which bypass the transaction system to improve speed and reduce overheads. - Miscellaneous Mnesia Features describes features that enable the construction of more complex database applications.
-These features include indexing, checkpoints, distribution and fault tolerance, disc-less nodes, replication manipulation, local content tables, concurrency, and object-based programming in Mnesia. - Mnesia System Information describes the files contained in the Mnesia database directory, database configuration data, core and table dumps, as well as the important subject of backup, fall-back, and disaster recovery principles. - Combine Mnesia with SNMP is a short section that outlines Mnesia integrated with SNMP. - Appendix A: Backup Callback Interface is a program listing of the default implementation of this facility. - Appendix B: Activity Access Callback Interface is a program outlining one possible implementation of this facility. - Appendix C: Fragmented Table Hashing Callback Interface is a program outlining one possible implementation of this facility.
+Examples are included on how to start an Erlang session, specify a Mnesia database directory, initialize a database schema, start Mnesia, and create tables.
+Initial prototyping of record definitions is also discussed. - Build a Mnesia Database more formally describes the steps introduced in the previous section, namely the Mnesia functions that define a database schema, start Mnesia, and create the required tables. - Transactions and Other Access Contexts describes the transactions properties that make Mnesia into a faulttolerant, real-time distributed database management system.
+This section also describes the concept of locking to ensure consistency in tables, and "dirty operations", or shortcuts, which bypass the transaction system to improve speed and reduce overheads. - Miscellaneous Mnesia Features describes features that enable the construction of more complex database applications.
+These features include indexing, checkpoints, distribution and fault tolerance, disc-less nodes, replica manipulation, local content tables, concurrency, and object-based programming in Mnesia. - Mnesia System Information describes the files contained in the Mnesia database directory, database configuration data, core and table dumps, as well as the functions used for backup, restore, fallback, and disaster recovery. - Combine Mnesia with SNMP is a short section that outlines the integration between Mnesia and SNMP. - Appendix A: Backup Callback Interface is a program listing of the default implementation of this facility. - Appendix B: Activity Access Callback Interface is a program outlining one possible implementation of this facility. - Appendix C: Fragmented Table Hashing Callback Interface is a program outlining one possible implementation of this facility.